ECNP Networks at a glance

 Through several initiatives organised by the College (for example during the annual ECNP Congress or dedicated meetings), ECNP facilitates dialogue between Network members and researchers and clinicians from other organisations and institutions, as well as with regulatory bodies and relevant industries from inside and outside Europe.

 Support in grant applications

-ECNP Networks have obtained a variety of grants for research projects by European programmes (e.g. HORIZON 2020 and IMI) and other agencies.
+ECNP Networks have obtained a variety of grants for research projects by European programmes (e.g. Horizon Europe, Horizon 2020 and IMI) and other agencies.
 ECNP Networks can use part of their annual budget to support the preparation of the initial application, and can apply for funding for assistance with writing the proposal.

 Communication and dissemination of EU-funded projects

 ECNP comprises Europe’s largest community of researchers in translational neuroscience.
 Through various types of dissemination (via the website and social media), training (e.g. ECNP Schools and Workshops) and communication activities (during the annual Congress and other meetings), the College has direct contact with thousands of neuroscientists, psychiatrists, psychologists, neurologists and other relevant stakeholders.
 ECNP can support Networks in the communication and dissemination of EU-funded projects to maximise their impact.
 ECNP is currently supporting these EU projects.